Is Grinding a Tree Stump Better Than Removing It?

 Invasive

-Tree stumps are an eyesore and a nuisance, taking up valuable real estate in your yard or garden where they don't belong.
+Tree stumps are an eyesore and a nuisance, taking up valuable real estate in your yard or garden where they don’t belong.
 Invasive weeds could also sprout from tree trunks.
-In spite of their diminutive stature, these weeds can quickly multiply into a problem if left unchecked.
+Despite their diminutive stature, these weeds can quickly multiply into a problem if left unchecked.

 Mushrooms and other fungi may sprout from tree stumps and their roots, taking over your garden.
 Animals, including humans and their pets, can get sick by consuming the wrong kind of this.
 Not only that, but they can also infect neighbouring trees.